choderalab/TestSystems/README.md

 These classes will also contain the member functions that calculate known analytical properties of these systems, enabling the proper testing.

+Note: setup.py does not currently work.
+Also, the doctests must be run from the testsystems directory.
+This will be fixed.